Natt5/Bootstrap-Portfolio/README.md

 Hero Section: Features a jumbotron with my photo prominently shown, along with a short intro.

 About Me Section: Provides an overview of my goals and professional path.
-For improved user experience and to maintain the page's clean, appealing look, it has been positioned apart from the contact me page.
+For improved user experience and to maintain the page's clean, appealing look, it has been positioned apart from the Contact Section.

 Dynamic Work Display: My projects are presented in a tidy and structured manner mainly to the Bootstrap cards that are used to organise the work area in a grid arrangement.
 This section effectively summarises each project, links to the related GitHub repository and includes placeholder photos and eye-catching cover screenshots from previous projects of mine.
 Additionally, employed placeholders from Placehold.co with customised colours to match the visual branding to improve the aesthetic appeal and preserve consistency.